HelloYeew/workflow-setup/README.md

 ## Browser

 I normally use [Google Chrome](https://www.google.com/chrome/) as a primary browser since I use it for a long time and it's good for web development.
-(I use [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge) too but not much.)
+(I use [Microsoft Edge](https://www.microsoft.com/en-us/windows/microsoft-edge) too but not much.
+Just use it as a test browser)

 ### Theme